Responding to Hostile Behaviors

 The first thing we need to do is provide support.
 If you see someone being targeted or if they share an experience with you, these are the three things you should say: "I believe you.
 That was not ok.
 It is not your fault."

 Ask how you can help.
-If they want to report, offer to accompany them.
+If they want to report the incident, offer to accompany them.
 If they don't want to report, respect their decision (find out from your institution if you are a mandatory reporter and let them know that you are mandated by law if they want to share their experience with you).
 Offer to help them find resources at your institution.
-Jump down to Wellness resources.

 Be sensitive that not all people identify with the terms 'victim' or 'target.'